 In combination with weather and good prices, we suggest between September and November.

 High season: January, July, August, December, and Brazil’s public holidays.

-Low season: February, March, April, May, June, September, October and November, expect on public holidays and when there is a kitesurfing championship.
+Low season: February, March, April, May, June, September, October and November, except on public holidays and when there is a kitesurfing championship.

 Wet season: From January till June, and it usually rains more in March and April.
 From March to May the hotel rates are lower.

 Wind season: From July till January.
 Historically August has the strongest wind.

 Temperature: The average temperature is about 35°C during summer and 22°C during winter.